RS-010806/Predictive_Satisficing_Framework/README.md

-# Predictive_Satisficing_Framework
+# Predictive Satisficing Output Structure
-This repository contains files necessary to exhibit the structure of our proposed predictive satisficing framework.
+This repository contains the detailed JSON output schema for our proposed framework.